acid-unit/module-google-tag-manager/README.md

 # About

-Google Tag Manager extension for Adobe Commerce.
+A powerful yet flexible, simple and user-friendly Google Tag Manager extension for Adobe Commerce.

 Events summary table: